graemeg/tiopf_apps/tiOPFMapper/README.txt

   enum-type=          The mapping framework takes into consideration whether you
-                      are storing your enumerated types as either the String representation (eg "bsNone") or the integer representation such as 0.
+                      are storing your enumerated types as either the String representation (eg. "bsNone") or the integer representation such as 0.
 Valid values are "string" or "int".

   outputdir=          Determines the directory where the mapping utility should
-                      dump the unit files which it creates.
+                      write the unit files which it creates.
 You can specify a relative or absolute directory path.
 If the outputdir parameter is omitted, the output directory defaults to the same directory in which the schema file itself resides.